← Home

 It takes arguments on the command line (selector, unit ID, interface, payload bytes), sends one control request, prints the response as hex to stdout, and exits.
 The Python layer calls it as a subprocess and parses the output.

 This is awkward.
-A subprocess call per gimbal command, at 40 Hz, is not obviously going to work.
-In practice the overhead is about 20ms per call and the camera’s gimbal response is smooth enough that it doesn’t matter - the camera itself is the bottleneck.
+A subprocess call per gimbal command, at 40 Hz, is not obviously ideal.
+In practice the overhead is about 20ms per call and the camera’s gimbal response is smooth enough that it doesn’t matter because the camera itself is the bottleneck.

 There’s a transient failure mode where the driver reclaims the device between the Open and the request, especially under rapid-fire commands.
-The fix is a retry loop with a 100ms backoff, up to four attempts:
+The fix is a retry loop with a 100ms backoff and up to four attempts:

 for _attempt in range(_retries + 1):